 Note that removing old post revisions from the database will not stop WordPress from making them for future posts.
-Therefore, consider keeping fewer revisions or disabling the revisions feature completely.
+Therefore, consider keeping fewer number of revisions or disabling the revisions feature completely.

 Limit Post Revisions

 Limiting the number of revisions can cut down on having to delete them or clean up the database as often.
-Much like removing revisions, you can do so manually or with a plugin.
+Much like removing revisions option, you can do so manually or with a plugin.

 The first method is to modify the wp-config.php file to control how many revisions you want to keep.
 Access the file via cPanel, an FTP client like FileZilla, or the File Manager in your hosting provider’s control panel.